-On September 25, 2017, Skeena announced that it had signed an Exploration Agreement with the Tahltan First Nation.
-The Exploration Agreement addresses employment and contracting opportunities, permit application reviews, environmental monitoring, protection of cultural resources, and capacity funding support to TCG related to Skeena's exploration work in Tahltan traditional territory.
-The terms provide for ongoing discussion and development of the relationship between Skeena and Tahltan.
+Skeena has established both a Communications Agreement and an Exploration Agreement with the Tahltan Central Government.
+The Communications Agreement provides a protocol and framework for communication activities with the Nation; establishing a system and schedule for ongoing community engagement, and discussions with community leadership.
+The Exploration Agreement addresses employment and contracting opportunities, permit application reviews, environmental monitoring, protection of cultural resources, and capacity funding support to the Tahltan Central Government related to Skeena's exploration work in Tahltan traditional territory.
+Collectively, these agreements support the ongoing development of the strong collaborative relationship between Skeena and Tahltan.